huggingface/blog/bert-cpu-scaling-part-2.md

 - [mimalloc](https://microsoft.github.io/mimalloc/) (Microsoft - 2019)
 - [tcmalloc](https://abseil.io/blog/20200212-tcmalloc) (Google - 2020)

-All tends to push forward different approaches to improve aspects of the memory allocation and management on various software.
+Each pushes forward different approaches to improve aspects of the memory allocation and management on various software.

 ### 2. Efficient parallelization of computations